eellak/fossbot-web-simulator/godot/README.md

 * Camera Gimball has a camera_target in each fossbot (dont change the name of that!)
 * For the Flask Server, make sure to have defined the url_for in template html (and also that all index.html is saved in templates and all the other required files for the sim in static).
 * If you implement any GET methods in godot, it is recommended to add them to the list PARALLEL_METHODS (in godot).
+* Sliding when fossbots collide (with each other or with obstacles) is reduced in method _integrate_forces of godot (if you increase mass, it is recommended to change the linear and angular damp on collision).